 Valry is a tailor who sews garments to order for the city's middle class of small merchants and guild-members.
+He knows nothing useful to the PCs.

 14. Bordac Gilere

 This is a half-timbered building of three stories, with a wood-shingle roof and a balcony ten feet above the street level.
 While it is by no means a rich residence, it is obviously the home of someone who is well employed.
 There are recent repairs to the roof, new glass in the windows, and other signs of expensive renovations.